Siralim Game Cover

 • “The game also is a huge time sink, and it takes a while to get going... mechanics are introduced slowly, and it'll be a big pile of hours before you see what the game can really do.”

 The graphics of the game are characterized by a charming old-school pixel art style that appeals to fans of retro aesthetics, reminiscent of Game Boy Color titles.
-While some players appreciate the unique and detailed designs, others find the simplistic graphics jarring and repetitive, particularly in dungeon environments.
-Overall, the graphics evoke nostalgia and are considered suitable for the gameplay experience, though opinions vary widely among players.
+While some players appreciate the unique designs and nostalgic feel, others find the graphics simplistic and jarring, with repetitive dungeon visuals and reliance on palette swaps.
+Overall, the graphics are a divisive aspect, with opinions ranging from admiration for their retro charm to criticism for their lack of modern polish.

 • “The graphics are extremely old school pixel style yet each one feels unique and interesting.”

-• “This game is like a love letter to that style of game, beautiful retro graphics that would not be out of place on the Game Boy Color.”
+• “This game is like a love letter to that style of game, beautiful retro graphics that would not be out of place on the Game Boy Color, wonderfully arranged midis that invoke a feeling of adventure.”

 • “When I started it up, I was disgusted at the graphics and I laughed at any idiot who would be dumb enough to play a modern game with such ugly graphics and simple gameplay.”